Dental Fillings in Houston and Richmond, TX

 Dr. Jasmine strongly recommends that larger dental fillings be crowned.
 The reason being is that these teeth are highly susceptible to fracture, which can even lead in tooth removal if the fracture is deep enough.
 Unfortunately, tooth cracks are very frequently seen, and many times are due to larger dental fillings that have weakened that actual tooth structure.

-Can they cause headaches?
+Can dental fillings cause headaches?

 There are no studies that show any link between headaches and dental fillings.
 Fillings may need to be adjusted if they interfere with your bite.
 In this case, the tooth may become sore until the filling material is adjusted to fix your bite completely.